Owners Sarah Hui & Gert, Rosalie & Camille Janssens

 Information for butchers and restaurants

 We produce pastured Berkshire pork and pastured Limousin Beef for sale to butchers and restaurants.
 Our products are of constant and exceptional quality, in terms of taste, animal welfare, environment and service.
 Our prices reflect this quality.

 We deliver only carcasses and half carcasses.
 We can use part of your carcass to make smoked bacon and ham, with our without nitrites.
 At the moment, we do not offer boxes.

 In principle, every order needs to be placed at least four weeks in advance for beef and two weeks for pork.
 Between September and December, the abattoirs want us to reserve more in advance in order to guarantee a spot.
 It would be ideal to foresee all your orders for this period in the beginning of September.

-Smoking takes 2 to 3 weeks.
-We offer two options: frozen ham and/or bacon delivered with your pork, or fresh ham and bacon, delivered with another order, 2 to 3 weeks later; and this to save on transport costs.
+Smoking takes 2 to 3 weeks and must be delivered with another order, 2 to 3 weeks later; and this to save on transport costs.

 In reality, we offer much more flexibility.
 We know that it is hard for you to foresee demand, so we try to always have surplus animals at the abattoir.